-We plan to maintain much of the structure and form of the current price control but we will consider minor amendments where we consider these to be in the interest of consumers.
+We plan to maintain much of the structure and form of the current price control but we will consider amendments where these are in the interest of consumers.

 A key part of this price control will be a review of the margin through which Power NI recovers the cost of financing its activities and is remunerated for the services it provides.
 The appropriate scale of the margin and how it might flex to reflect changes in pass through costs will be considered.